aniket-shahapure27/Git_training/README.md

-# Git_training
-This is a first sample commit
+This is a project to be used for first sample commit